-A more recent trend on social media is the use of alternative characters from external sites to make copy appear in different styles, weights, and typefaces, as seen in captions of the below Instagram posts.
+A more recent trend on social media is the use of alternative Unicode characters from external sites to make copy appear in different weights, styles, and typefaces, as seen in captions of the below Instagram posts.

-The italic serif font used in the post on the left to write "La touche française" and the bold sans serif font used in the post on the right to write "Happy Valentine's Day" aren’t actually typefaces available for Instagram captions.
+The italic serif characters used in the post on the left to write "La touche française" and the bold sans serif characters used in the post on the right to write "Happy Valentine's Day" aren’t actually typefaces available for Instagram captions.
 They were generated on an external site, copied, and then pasted into Instagram.

 Not all assistive devices and programs can identify or translate alternative character sets and will skip over them instead.
 Even worse are the alternative characters that either get turned into unintelligible noises by assistive devices or translated into a language different from the written one.